 For more than 40 years, Worldwide Customs and Forwarding Agents (WWCF) has developed a solid reputation amongst Aussie-based businesses and individuals seeking a brokerage service to identify the fastest and most affordable way to import their goods.

 Think of us as a conduit between importers and the government.
 We work with companies across all industries, and of all shapes and sizes - from startups to long-established industry leaders, and everything in between - to ensure goods are classified correctly and all tax and border security obligations are met, in the most cost effective way.

-The support of a licensed Customs Broker will help you navigate all complexities, avoiding unnecessary and costly delays.
-We’ll tap into our team’s up-to-the-second knowledge and strong relationships to make sure your imports are charged at the correct rate, and all relevant duty concessions and free international trade agreements are applied.
+The support of a licensed customs broker will help you navigate all complexities, avoiding unnecessary and costly delays.
+We’ll tap into our team’s up-to-date knowledge and strong relationships to make sure your imports are charged at the correct rate, and all relevant duty concessions and free international trade agreements are applied.

-And it’s not just Australian businesses we support with our customs brokerage expertise!
+And it’s not just Melbourne businesses that we support with our customs brokerage expertise!
 We are well-versed at working with personal importers moving effects from overseas as they relocate to Australia, as well as those who make a one-off online purchase without realising the tax and import considerations needed.

 While there’s no legal requirement to use a customs broker, a licensed customs broker makes it easy to import goods into Australia.
 They work on your behalf to ensure your goods are imported in line with the Australian Customs Act 1901.
 They minimise any delays in your goods imports, calculate your import duties correctly, and reduce any risk of non-compliance, so you avoid any potential fines.